AI-LAB-sandbox/generative_demo/README.md

-# Generative Artificial Intelligence: Generative Image Transformations
+# A Generative and Self-Training Framework for Temporal Domain Generalization Without Intermediate Supervision

 This project explores generative artificial intelligence techniques focusing on Temporal Domain Generalization with Drift-Aware Dynamic Neural Networks (DRAIN).
 The goal is to understand and visualize how generative models progressively modify or synthesize image content through structured flows.